Alessandro1103/obsidian/Vault1/Zettelkasten/CSP PT2.md

 **AC1** (Arc Consistency 1):
-it use revise for all variables in both directions **AC3** (Arc Consistency 3): we create a set of constraints between neighbouring nodes, by revising, if successful, we link a neighbouring node to the one whose domain has been changed by the revise
+it use revise for all variables in both directions **AC3** (Arc Consistency 3): we create a set of constraints between neighbouring nodes; by revising, if successful, we link a neighbouring node to the one whose domain has been changed by the revise